St Francis College, Crestmead

-St Francis College (SFCC) is a private, co-educational, Catholic, combined, school, located in Crestmead in City of Logan, Queensland, Australia.
+St Francis College (SFCC) is a private, co-educational, Catholic school, located in Crestmead in City of Logan, Queensland, Australia.
 It is administered by the Queensland Catholic Education Commission, with an enrolment of 873 students and a teaching staff of 76, as of 2023.
 The school serves students from Prep to Year 12.
 The College Patron is St Francis of Assisi.

 History

 The school opened on 28 February 1988.
-It had a name change from 'St Francis' College (Marsden)' to 'St Francis College (Crestmead)' on 12 September 2019.

 Sport

 The school currently participates in inter-school sporting competitions in futsal, rugby league, and netball.

 Family Groups

 St Francis College has four Family Groups: Jagun, Kurrawa, Wimulli and Yaraay.

 The Family Group names were borrowed, with permission, from the languages of the traditional owners of the land covering South East Queensland, the Yugambeh and Yuggera people.